top of page

 • 2 min read

-In recent months, I have been developing a white paper examining structural vulnerabilities in the United Kingdom’s doctoral research system.
-One breakdown exposed risks far bigger than a single case, risks that cut across researchers, universities, funders, and the UK’s research system.
+In recent months, I have been developing a white paper examining structural vulnerabilities within the United Kingdom’s doctoral research framework.
+Recent events have highlighted broader systemic questions extending beyond any single institution, raising important considerations for researchers, universities, funders, and the UK’s wider research ecosystem.

-The upcoming White Paper, Rebuilding Trust: A Framework for Governance, Student Protections, and Research Integrity in UK Higher Education, sets out:
+Rebuilding Trust: A Framework for Governance, Student Protections, and Research Integrity in UK Higher Education, explores:

-Once this review phase is complete, the first edition of the white paper will be published publicly and circulated to parliamentary, regulatory, and sector bodies in the UK and EU.
+Following this review phase, the white paper will be published and circulated to appropriate parliamentary, regulatory, and sector bodies in the UK and EU.

 Why This Matters

-A stronger system benefits everyone: students, researchers, institutions, and the UK’s wider research economy.
+A resilient framework benefits researchers, institutions, funders, and the wider research economy alike.

 Cover of the White Paper Rebuilding Trust: A Framework for Governance, Student Protections, and Research Integrity in UK Higher Education (First Edition – November 2025) by Peter Alexander Maximilian Bohuš.
 The design features a modern geometric skylight, symbolising institutional transparency and accountability.